-Roman's patented calorie calculation formula for body recomposition
+Roman's patented calorie calculation formula for body recompositioning

 One of the questions I’m asked most frequently is, “Roman, how do you get your hair to sweep off to that side like that, making it appear concurrently meticulous and effortless?
-On a side note, how do you determine caloric intake (especially for body recompositioning)?”
+Another question I commonly concur is:

 I have no idea why that question is so prevalent in my email, or exactly what those two things have to do with one another.
 But I have come to expect these things.
 And I’m here to help.